18F/tock/api-docs/hours-by-quarter.md

-**Hours by Quarter**
+**Hours by quarter**
 ----
-To fetch an hourly summary of all submitted timecards, by year and quarter.
+To fetch an hourly summary, by year and quarter, of all submitted timecards.

 * **URL**